 Employed students working in a clinical setting should be aware and knowledgeable of the specific nursing tasks, which may or may not be delegated to them as nursing students, as described in the Nursing Practice Act.

 IMMUNIZATION REQUIREMENTS FOR NURSING STUDENTS

-The Department of Nursing MUST have a photocopy of completed immunizations and screening prior to the FIRST DAY OF CLASSES.
+The Laura and Joe Street School of Nursing MUST have a photocopy of completed immunizations and screening prior to the FIRST DAY OF CLASSES.
+See table on Page 26.